 • What were the challenges with both the sending and receiving parts of the communication process?

 When you choose fun team-building activities, make sure to keep your office personality in mind.
 Every office has a culture that people feel most comfortable operating in.
 Respect privacy and avoid embarrassing anyone.
-If your staff tend to be quiet and introverted, don’t force false joviality.
+If your employees tend to be quiet and introverted, don’t force false joviality.
 And if your group is a lively bunch, make sure your team-building activities take place in a location that doesn’t disturb others.